istio/istio.io/content/en/docs/ambient/usage/l4-policy/index.md

 As ztunnel and {{< gloss >}}HBONE{{< /gloss >}} implies the use of mTLS, it is not possible to use the `DISABLE` mode in a policy.
 Such policies will be ignored.

-If you need to disable mTLS for an entire namespace, you will have to unenroll it from ambient mode.
+If you need to disable mTLS for an entire namespace, you will have to disable ambient mode:

 {{ text bash }}
 $ kubectl label namespace default istio.io/dataplane-mode-